1666 TEKS header image

 material that is made of a single element or compound; every particle of a substance is the same type of atom or molecule

-the product of a process by which a solid, liquid, or gaseous substance is evenly distributed (or dissolved) within a liquid, such as salt water, or honey in tea
+a substance in which a solid, liquid, or gaseous substance is evenly distributed (or dissolved) within a liquid or sometimes a gas or solid

 Research